Understanding Different Control Flow Statements in C# (With Examples)

 }

-v `continue` statement: It skips the remaining code in the current iteration of a loop and moves to the next iteration.
+Skips the rest of the code in the current iteration and moves to the next one.

 for (int i = 0; i < 10; i++)